 Everyone who comes into contact with children and their families has a responsibility in safeguarding children.
 It is important for children to receive the 'right help at the right time' to address risks and prevent issues escalating.
 All staff are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
+Safeguarding and child protection is everyone's responsibility.
+Our policy and procedures also apply to extended school activities and off-site activities.

-All staff and regular visitors will, through training and induction, know how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information.
+All staff will via the schools regular and scheduled training and induction process, know how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information.
 We will not make promises to any child not to share information appropriately where they are at risk of harm, and we will not keep secrets.
+We will not promise confidentiality.
 Every child will know what the adult will have to do with any information they have chosen to share or disclose.